tonyrapozo/tonyrapozo/README.md

 ### Hi there 👋

 My name is Tony Rapozo 👨‍💻.
-I am a software developer and have experience in working in some as Full stack Developer.
+I am a software developer and have experience in working in some companies as Full stack Developer.

  - 🔭 I’m currently working on ReactJS, NodeJS and .NetCore.